 The Sewer System

 One of the clearest signs of blocked sewers is slow-running drains, especially if you've noticed this problem for a while.
-You may find the toilets hard to flush, and soap scum collecting in the bathtub, which is caused by slow draining, may be a chronic problem.
+You may find that your toilets don't flush well, or you may find that soap scum collecting in the bathtub, which is caused by slow draining, is a chronic problem.
 The water level in a toilet may change by itself; it may be normal immediately after flushing and abnormally low a few hours later.
-If you have basement drains, you may find white deposits around them caused by water backing up and pooling, then draining again.
+If you have a basement floor drain, you may find white deposits around the drain caused by water backing up and pooling, then draining again.
 You may also notice an increased incidence of rats and other pests, which are attracted to the overflowing water.

 The presence of trees or shrubbery in the path of a blocked sewer line strongly suggests that the blockage is caused by roots.
-If so, you should call a plumber, because removal of tree roots requires an electric snake with a cutting blade best operated by trained personnel.
-If you don't suspect roots, you may be able to clear the blockage yourself with a sewer auger.
-To use it, find a clean-out valve through which to insert it -- there is usually one near the house.
+If so, you should call a plumber, because removal of tree roots requires an professional-grade electric snake, called a sewer auger, with a cutting blade best operated by trained personnel.
+If you don't suspect roots, you may be able to clear the blockage yourself with a smaller rented sewer auger.
+To use it, find a cleanout through which to insert it — there is usually one near the house.
 Call a licensed plumber to repair a broken sewer; besides the messy work involved with the repair, there are codes and regulations to consider.